-[q multiple_choice=”true”] True or false: if you can still taste or smell, you definitely aren’t infected with SARS-CoV-2
+[q multiple_choice=”true”] True or false: if you can still taste or smell, you aren’t infected with SARS-CoV-2

 [q] A big problem experienced during COVID-19 is that an infected person’s immune system might react to the infection in a way that causes too much [hangman].
 This causes fluid and pus to build up in the lungs, making it hard for someone to absorb enough [hangman].

 [q] One goal of a vaccine is to get your [hangman] system to produce [hangman] cells.
 These cells enable your body to quickly respond to and fight off an infection.

 [q] Two vaccines that have been developed to fight COVID-19 both use the nucleic acid [hangman], enclosed within a(n) [hangman] envelope.

-[q] The big idea behind mRNA vaccines is that they get your cells to produce SARS-CoV-2’s [hangman] protein (shown at A and J).
+[q] The big idea behind mRNA vaccines is that they get your cells to produce SARS-CoV-2’s [hangman] protein (as shown in A and J).
 This enables your immune system to produce [hangman] to the virus (shown at K), enabling you to fight off subsequent infections.

 [q] In the diagram below, mRNA coding for the spike protein is shown at

-[q] The goal of an mRNA vaccine is to get human cells to produce a viral protein, leading the development of an immune response.
+[q] The goal of an mRNA vaccine is to get human cells to produce a viral protein, leading to the development of an immune response.
 In the diagram below, that human-produced viral protein is indicated by which letter?